dwilliams1114/fast-deblur/README.md

 - GPUProgram.java is a generic Java-to-OpenCL interfacing library.
 (Basically glue code.)
 - ShaderProgram.java is a generic Java-to-OpenGL interfacing library.
 (Also just glue code.)
 - The C folder contains minimalistic C implementations of the Fast-Method algorithm.
+- DeblurGUI.jar is an executable JAR for the GUI.
+Use "Run-windows.bat" or "Run-mac.sh" to execute it.